HinTak/harfbuzz-python-demos/README.md

 # Requirement

 The descender/ascender code depends on a recent bug fix ( https://github.com/harfbuzz/harfbuzz/pull/1209 ) to harfbuzz from me.
-This was merged after HarfBuzz version 1.9.0 .
+This was merged after HarfBuzz version 1.9.0 and first appeared in 2.0.0 (released on Oct 18, 2018).

 You need to build and install harfbuzz with introspection (`./configure --with-gobject --enable-introspection`), and have pygobject
 (https://wiki.gnome.org/Projects/PyGObject).
 The latter should be readily available as pre-packaged on many systems.